 Q: What if I need an atomic commit across git repositories?

 A: Can't, sorry.
-Try to arrange your CLs to not break each petal during a transition (i.e., do a soft transition).
+Try to arrange your changes so that they don't break each petal during a transition (i.e., do a soft transition).
 But sometimes you will necessarily break things; aim to minimize the duration of breakage (i.e., a hard transition).

 Example scenario: I have an interface defined in stem, and it is implemented in another petal.
 If I change the interface, am I doomed to break other petals?